dujanhung/sicalyme/install/executable/Android.md

 <table><tr><td>

-turn off Google Play Protect.
+turn off Google Play Protect, and every other device-security apps.

+this is required, because they are wrong to block the download process.

 </td></tr><tr><td>